Susan K. McComas: Fiscal issues

 In the legislature, McComas has voted against bills to raise the state minimum wage, which she says hurt small businesses.
 She opposes any increases to taxes or fees.

 In March 1988, McComas said she opposed a state bill to lower the county's theater admission tax from ten percent to five percent, saying that the county would have to raise property taxes by two cents to make up for the lost revenue.
 Later that year, she proposed imposing a five percent tax on videotape rentals to make up for the lost revenue.
 In January 1992, McComas opposed a proposal by Harford County Executive Eileen M. Rehrmann to impose a $35 fee per ton of non-recyclable garbage dumped at county waste facilities, saying that the fee would force Bel Air to raise taxes.
 After the fee was passed, she said that the town would refuse to pay it.
 In May 1993, McComas said she opposed cutting the town's early filer tax discount.
 Later that month, she voted to half the tax discount to one percent, saying that it was "hard to swallow" but preferred it to raising taxes.

 During the 2004 legislative session, McComas voted against a bill to raise $670 million in sales and income tax increases.

 Gun policy

 During the 2013 legislative session, McComas voted against the Firearm Safety Act, which banned semi-automatic rifles and required people buying any gun other than a hunting rifle or shotgun to obtain a license.
 In 2016, she attended a Second Amendment protection rally at the Maryland State House.
 In 2017, McComas introduced legislation to allow for bulk gun permit renewals and to prohibit law enforcement from collecting "certain captured data" from vehicles leaving gun shows without a warrant.
 In 2019, she supported the Parishioner Protection Act, a bill that would allow churchgoers to carry firearms.
 In 2022, McComas questioned the effectiveness of a bill to ban privately made firearms in Maryland.

+Immigration

+During the 2026 legislative session, McComas opposed a bill prohibiting counties from entering into 287(g) program agreements with U.S. Immigration and Customs Enforcement, saying that the bill eliminates local control and that restrictions on the program could put communities at risk.